Azure-Samples/digital-twins-samples/HandsOnLab/hol.md

 - Azure Subcription
 - Admin Access to Azure AD Tenant & Azure Subscription
 - [Azure Command Line Interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
-    - Recommend installing AZ CLI locally as the Azure Cloud Shell will timeout due to the length of the lab
+    - Recommend installing AZ CLI locally
+    - Do not recommend using the Azure Cloud Shell as it will timeout due to the length of the lab

-## Setup variables
+## Lab Setup

+### Setup Variables
 First, we'll need to create and store some variables in the Azure Cloud Shell.
 This will make running the commands needed in the subsequent units easier and avoid mistakes from typos.

-1.
-1. make sure the CLI is set to **Bash**
+1. If you're using the Azure Cloud Shell (not recommended) make sure the CLI is set to **Bash**
 1. Copy and paste the following into the CLI.